About Me

 Gay Therapist NYC | Chronic Pain Therapist

-Sean Hershey (he, him, his)
+Sean Hershey (he, him)

-Psychotherapist in New York City
+Psychotherapist in New York

 I'm a human, with a brain and a nervous system.
 Just like you.